jcmanzo/dotfiles/README.md

 # dotfiles

-My personal dotfiles that I like to use :D
+Collection of personal dotfiles, environment settings and tools that I like to use.